cloud9c/taro/docs/api/components/Geometry.md

 |----------|------------------------------------------------------------------------------------------|---------------|
 | radius   | Radius of the dodecahedron.                                                              | 1             |
 | detail   | Setting this to a value greater than 0 adds vertices making it no longer a dodecahedron. | 0             |

+### empty
+Creates an empty BufferGeometry; no additional parameters.

 ### icosahedron